 There are a few things that can make tax time a lot easier for a childcare provider.
 Childcare taxes are fairly complicated and involved, but you can do them with no problem if you have a few tools to help you along the way.
 It’s an important part of running a home daycare.

-Receipt organizer for childcare tax time
+Receipt organizer for childcare and taxes

-The first thing you need to do for your childcare taxes is make a place where all receipts go.
+The first thing you need to do for your childcare and taxes is to make a place where all receipts go.
 You need every single one so you can optimize your deductions and save the most money.
 I have a drawer in my desk where I toss them and when they build up, I log them on a spreadsheet I made on excel.

 It doesn’t matter if you do them on the computer or write them in a notebook, just find a place where you can record them and add them up.
 Excel is awesome because it does all the math for you.
 I love that part.
 There are programs on the computer that will help you with this as well.